paramt/discord-emoji/README.md

 ## Features

-* Conversion of letters and numbers
+* Conversion of letters, numbers, and 10+ symbols
 * Button to instantly copy output
-* Responsive design that works on mobile
+* Responsive design that's easy to use on mobile

 ## Changelog
 | Version  | Changes |